-9 February 2016 Agenda Item No 10
+7 February 2017 Agenda Item No 9

-Internal Audit Strategic and Annual Plans 2016/17
+Internal Audit Strategic and Annual Plans 2017/18

-Head of Internal Audit Consortium
+Report by Head of Internal Audit Consortium

-Summary: This report provides an overview of the stages followed prior to the formulation of the Internal Audit Plan 2016/17.
+Summary: This report provides an overview of the stages followed prior to the formulation of the Internal Audit Plan for 2017/18.

-The Annual Internal Audit Plan serves as the work programme and initial terms of reference for the Authority's Internal Audit Services Contractor, TIAA Ltd, and provide the basis upon which the Internal Audit Consortium Manager will subsequently give an Annual Audit
+The Annual Internal Audit Plan serves as the work programme and initial terms of reference for the Authority's Internal Audit Services Contractor, TIAA Ltd, and provide the basis upon which the Internal Audit Consortium Manager will subsequently give an Annual Audit Opinion for 2017/18.

-Opinion for 2016/17.

-Recommendation:
+Recommendations:

-The Committee is requested to approve:

-- (i) the updated Internal Audit Charter; - (ii) the updated Internal Audit Strategy for 2016/17; and - (iii) the Annual Internal Audit Plan for 2016/17.

-The Committee is requested to note:

-(iv) the Performance Management measures for the Internal Audit Contractor.
+- (i) The Committee is requested to approve: - The updated Internal Audit Charter - The updated Internal Audit Strategy for 2017/18 - The Annual Internal Audit Plan for 2017/18. - (ii) The Committee is requested to note: - the Performance Management measures for the Internal Audit Contractor.